The Epistemic Planning Domain Definition Language: Official Guideline: DEL-based Epistemic Planning

 The correspondence between modal axioms and frame properties is quite useful to check whether an epistemic state is an S5-state, or a KD45-state (or neither).
 For instance, the epistemic state in Figure \ref{fig:single-agent-bw} is an S5-state, as the accessibility relation of the agent is an equivalence relation, and thus it is also a KD45-state.
 Therefore, the state can be used to represent both the knowledge and the beliefs of the agent.

-In the next section, we are going to move from one to multiple agents.
+In the next section, we are going to move from a single-agent setting to a multi-agent one.
 In this new setting, the axioms of knowledge and belief and their corresponding frame properties are defined in the same way for each agent, and the multi-agent logics of knowledge and belief are denoted as S5$_n$ and KD45$_n$, respectively.